Complements of discriminants of real singularities of type $X_{10}$: Realization of topological types by perturbed sabirizations

-Let $f$ be a function with a singularity at the origin, and $\mu(f)$ be its Milnor number.
+Let $f$ be a holomorphic function with a singularity at the origin as above, and $\mu(f)$ be its Milnor number.
 Let $\tilde f$ be a strict morsification of $f$, all $\mu(f)$ critical points of which are real.

-Recall that the {\em standard scale} of $\tilde f$ is any collection of $\mu(f)+1$ functions equal to $\tilde f$ and to each other up to addition of constant functions chosen so that the number of negative critical values of these functions varies from $0$ to $\mu(f)$.
+\begin{definition} \rm The {\em standard scale} of $\tilde f$ is any collection of $\mu(f)+1$ functions equal to $\tilde f$ and to each other up to the addition of constant functions chosen so that the numbers of negative critical values of these functions take all values from $0$ to $\mu(f)$. \end{definition}